 Approximately one month after submitting the FAFSA, a Student Aid Report (SAR) will be mailed to the student's home address.
-Since Nassau will receive the information electronically, the Student Aid Report does not have to be submitted to the office.
+Since Nassau will receive the information electronically, the Student Aid Report does not have to be submitted to the Financial Aid Office.
 The student will then be asked to complete a Nassau Community College Application for Financial Aid (NAFA) and to submit other documentation, if required.
-No federal aid will be awarded until all requested documentation is provided.
-Once all documentation is provided, an award notification will be sent to the student which lists eligibility for the federal financial aid programs.
+No Federal aid will be awarded until all requested documentation is provided.
+Once all documentation is provided, an award notification will be sent to the student who meets eligibility for the Federal financial aid programs.